 A high-tech sleeping mask, made of plush and cotton material, not only is breathable and washable, but it has integrated headphones with built-in speaker, with noise cancelling technology.
 Having a snorer around won’t bother you anymore 🙂

-A drone with an integrated HD camera.
-If you’re new to aerial photos, with this drone you’ll be able get your shots to the next level.
-Not only it’ll give original angles, but you’ll be comfortable carrying it –it weights less than 3 pounds (just a bit over a kilo).
+If you’re new to aerial photos and videos, with this ultralight compact drone you’ll be able get your shots to the next level.
+Not only it’ll give original angles, but you’ll be comfortable carrying it –it weights just half a pound (249 grams).
+Moreover, because of its small size, you don’t need a pilot license to fly it.
+I’m in love with mine!

-A universal waterproof case for smartphones.
-Whether you go to the beach, to a swimming pool, to a water park, or snorkeling, this is a necessary gadget.
+Whether you go to the beach, to a swimming pool, to a water park, or snorkeling, a universal waterproof case for smartphones is a necessary gadget.

 → For the ones that play it safe

-A special travel scarf, an infinity scarf with a hidden zippered pocket.
+A special travel scarf, an infinity scarf with a hidden zippered pocket it’s great!
 It won’t only keep you warm, it’ll also provide a secure spot for a passport, wallet and phone.

 There are all sort of products with hidden pockets, from bras to belts, so look for the one that feels more natural to you, and stay safe!